-I am a researcher, teacher, and writer interested in how performance shapes systems of power, labor, and cultural life worldwide.
-I’m currently Assistant Professor of Fine and Performing Arts at Baruch College, CUNY in New York City.
+I am a researcher, teacher, and writer exploring how performance shapes systems of power, labor, and cultural life worldwide.
+I serve as an Assistant Professor of Fine and Performing Arts at Baruch College (CUNY) in New York City.

-My first book, Performing Corporate Bodies (Routledge, 2024, Honorable Mention, Outstanding Book Award, Association for Theatre in Higher Education), presents the first ethnographic study of corporate theatre—a global management trend that uses performance in workplace training.
-My next book, Theatres of Extraction, traces how labor is staged and remembered in South Africa—from deep mining shafts to post-industrial heritage sites—offering a broader view of how performance mediates social and economic transformation on a global scale.
+My first book, Performing Corporate Bodies (Routledge, 2024)—awarded Honorable Mention for the 2025 Outstanding Book Award by the Association for Theatre in Higher Education—presents the first ethnographic study of corporate theatre, a global management trend that integrates performance into workplace training.
+My next book, Theatres of Extraction, examines how industrial labor is staged and remembered in South Africa, offering a lens on how performance mediates processes of social and economic transformation on a global scale.
+My writing has also been published in Performance Research, TDR/The Drama Review, RIDE: The Journal of Applied Theatre and Performance, and AGITATE!.

 Recent Media